 With the unemployment rate hovering around four percent in 2018, it’s been difficult for restaurants to find employees.
 The National Restaurant Association reports that “three in 10 restaurant operators said they had job openings that were difficult to fill.”
 Additionally, on average, 61 percent of restaurants had issues hiring front of house positions.
 Front and back of house positions lack schedule flexibility so on-demand workforce technologies like Shiftgig help ease the burden of filling these shifts.
 Filling positions is easier because employees choose to work versus being tied down by a rigid schedule.

 Restaurants aren’t strangers to using technology, whether it be through the creation of their own app or the use of point-of-sale systems.
 The entrance into the gig economy and using an on-demand workforce to manage this labor pool is a comfortable transition for businesses in the restaurant space.
 Interested in learning more?
-Talk to a member of our team today.
+Take a look at our staffing firms powered by Shiftgig.